Graduate Degrees in Psychology

 Students may be admitted to either the clinical or experimental program with a bachelor’s degree or a master’s degree in psychology and will complete requirements for the MA/PhD respectively as full-time students.
 Students accepted into one of the two programs are not permitted to switch to the other program.
 Students wishing to switch programs must apply for admission to the other program and they will be considered along with all other applicants.
 These degrees are approved at all appropriate levels of the University and by the Maritime Provinces Higher Education Commission.

-In addition to the two doctoral programs, there is also a terminal MA Program in Experimental Psychology which is administered by the Department of Psychology at UNB Saint John.
-Students in this program can be supervised by faculty members of the Graduate Academic Unit in either the Saint John or Fredericton campuses.
+In addition to the two doctoral programs, there is also a terminal MA Program in Experimental Psychology that is administered by the Department of Psychology at UNB Saint John.
 All applications to this program are processed through the Saint John campus.
-Further information can be obtained at the following web page: http://www.unb.ca/saintjohn/arts/graduate/psychology/proginfo.html
+Further information can be obtained at the following web page: Saint John MA Program

 Faculty members of the Graduate Academic Unit on either the Fredericton or Saint John campuses can supervise students in any of our graduate programs.